wlswotmd/gef/docs/FAQ.md

 As you can see, it doesn't work well if structure members are arranged randomly (`CONFIG_RANDSTRUCT=y`).
 Also, depending on the assembly output by the compiler, it may not be possible to parse it correctly.

+## How does GEF achieve the conversion from `page` to `virt` (or `phys`)?
+GEF achieves this by using the parsed results of SLUB's free list.

+If you are interested in this question, you probably know how difficult this conversion formula is.
+As you can see, this conversion (`page <-> virt`) is very difficult.

+This is because there are several values needed to convert `page` to `virt` (or vice versa), two of which are hard to obtain without symbols and type information.
+- `vmemmap`
+- `sizeof(struct page)`

+I concluded that the only way to get these is to calculate backwards from valid `page`, `virt` pairs.

+These pairs can be found with a very high probability while parsing the SLUB structure.
+Therefore, GEF calls the `slub-dump` command internally and temporarily, then calculate these values from the result.

+This is the reason why the first time the `page2virt` command runs it takes a long time - it parses the page tables, identifies function symbols, and internally calls `slub-dump` twice.

+Note: `slub-dump` command itself uses the `page` to `virt` conversion function too, resulting in a circular reference.
+I avoid this problem by adding an option to skip this (`--skip-page2virt`).

 # About python interface